Sydney Atencio professional headshot

 Randy had been interested in tech all his life but only became involved in the field in recent years.
 He had previously worked a variety of jobs, including construction, plumbing, and customer service.

 While pursuing a bachelor’s degree in computer information systems, Randy realized that his education was not actually providing him with the experience he needed to secure a job.
 All of the jobs Randy looked at also required specific certifications he wanted to earn, but he found it difficult to find the motivation to pursue them alone.
-Randy joined ActivateWork’s IT Support cohort and found it to be exactly what he needed.
+Randy enrolled in ActivateWork’s IT Support course and found it to be exactly what he needed.
 Randy credits the structure and discipline provided by a classroom setting and the support from his colleagues and the team at ActivateWork for helping him complete the course.

 He enjoyed the diversity of his cohort and was overwhelmed by the support that the program provided for him.

-“The whole program – the professional development, the mock-interviews — it gave me the confidence that I needed,” Randy recalled.
+“The whole program – the professional development, the mock interviews—it gave me the confidence that I needed,” Randy recalled.
 “It changed the way that I think.
 Instead of being intimidated, I had confidence, and I had a whole team of people helping me with what I needed.
 Doing [ActivateWork] was probably one of the best choices I ever made.”

 Since graduating, Randy has begun working full-time as an IT service desk analyst at Centura Health.
 He is interested in potentially pursuing Networking, Cloud Support, and Cybersecurity certifications and is currently taking an alumni NET+ course through ActivateWork.